Samsung Galaxy Tab S10

-The Samsung Galaxy Tab S10 is a series of Android-based tablets developed, manufactured and marketed by Samsung Electronics unveiled via press release on September 27, 2024 alongside the Galaxy S24 FE as a successor to the Galaxy Tab S9 series.
+The Samsung Galaxy Tab S10 is a series of Android-based tablets developed, manufactured and marketed by Samsung Electronics unveiled via press release on September 27, 2024 alongside the Galaxy S24 FE as the successor to the Galaxy Tab S9 series.
 The tablets were released on October 3, 2024 with Plus and Ultra models.

 On April 2, 2025, Samsung unveiled Galaxy Tab S10 FE and S10 FE+ as successors for the Galaxy Tab S9 FE series.
 Both tablets were released on the day after the press release announcement, on April 3, 2025.
 On August 25, 2025, Samsung announced the Galaxy Tab S10 Lite as a successor to the Galaxy Tab S6 Lite.

 It is the first iteration of the series to not support 32-bit applications.
-Devices that were released prior to the Samsung Galaxy Tab S10 series continue to support 32-bit apps.
+Samsung Galaxy tablets that were released prior to the Galaxy Tab S10 series continue to support 32-bit apps.

 Line-up

 The Galaxy Tab S10 series includes five models: Galaxy Tab S10+, Galaxy Tab S10 Ultra, Galaxy Tab S10 FE, Galaxy Tab S10 FE+, Galaxy Tab S10 Lite.
-Notably, there is no base model in this line-up, marking the first time since the Galaxy Tab S8 series introduced a three-model release (The base model would later return with its successor, the Galaxy Tab S11).
+Notably, there is no base model in this line-up, marking the first time since the Galaxy Tab S8 series introduced a three-model release (the base model would later return with its successor, the Galaxy Tab S11).

 With the release of Tab S10+ and Tab S10 Ultra, it brings minor upgrades over its predecessor, which includes the display and chipset used.
 Dimensions of the first two tablets were maintained from its predecessor, but became lighter.
 It is also the first Galaxy Tab S tablet to sport a MediaTek chipset (its predecessor used a Qualcomm Snapdragon chipset and initially, certain Galaxy Tab A model first used a MediaTek chipset).
 It also brings improvements with its vapor chamber.